 The AI and AI-enabled companies in our portfolios have benefitted from booming growth but have not kept pace with valuations.
 Accordingly, we believe they have room to run.
-At the same time, our holdings do not

-&lt;sup>3 "The Korea Value-Up Index is a new benchmark index currently being developed by the KRX.
-The newly developed index will be composed of companies that have outstanding valuations and those demonstrating improvement in their valuations.
-Companies with outstanding performance in their valuation enhancement efforts may be eligible to receive preferential treatment in being included in the value-up index.
-The KRX is currently examining various issues regarding the development of the value-up index.
+At the same time, our holdings do not in being included in the value-up index.
+The KRX is currently examining various issues regarding the development of the valueup index.
 In close consultation with institutional investors, the KRX plans to finish up developing Korea value-up index by the third quarter of this year."
 Source: Financial Services Commission Press Release, March 14, 2024.

+3 "The Korea Value-Up Index is a new benchmark index currently being developed by the KRX.
+The newly developed index will be composed of companies that have outstanding valuations and those demonstrating improvement in their valuations.
+Companies with outstanding performance in their valuation enhancement efforts may be eligible to receive preferential treatment carry the same risks as today's celebrity stocks.

-&lt;sup>4 Hobson, Nick, Ph.D., "The Science of FOMO and What We're Really Missing Out On," Psychology Today, published April 23, 2018 and accessed April 1, 2024.
+4 Hobson, Nick, Ph.D., "The Science of FOMO and What We're Really Missing Out On," Psychology Today, published April 23, 2018 and accessed April 1, 2024.